LGBTQ people and Islam: Scripture and Islamic jurisprudence

+Same-sex relations

 In the Quran

-Messengers to Lot

 Lut fleeing the city with his daughters; his wife is killed by a rock.
 Persian miniature (16th century), National Library of France, Paris.

 The Quran contains several ostensible allusions to homosexual activity, which has prompted considerable exegetical and legal commentaries over the centuries.
 The subject is most clearly addressed in the story of Sodom and Gomorrah (seven verses) after the men of the city demand to have sex with the male messengers sent by God to Lot (or Lut).
 The Quranic narrative largely conforms to that found in Genesis.
 In one passage the Quran says that the men "solicited his guests of him" (Quran 54:37), using an expression that parallels phrasing used to describe the attempted seduction of Joseph, and in multiple passages they are accused of "coming with lust" to men instead of women (or their wives).
 The Quran terms this lewdness or fahisha (فاحشة) unprecedented in the history of the world:

 And ˹remember˺ when Lot scolded ˹the men of˺ his people, ˹saying,˺ "Do you commit a shameful deed that no man has ever done before?
 You lust after men instead of women!
 You are certainly transgressors."
 But his people’s only response was to say, "Expel them from your land!
 They are a people who wish to remain chaste!"
 So We saved him and his family except his wife, who was one of the doomed.
 We poured upon them a rain ˹of brimstone˺.
 See what was the end of the wicked!